marcusbiermann/marcusbiermann.github.io/site/content/_index.md

       countries.
   - title: Where is Research in Top Economics Journals Presented?
 Evidence from Acknowledgements
-    subtitle: December 2024
+    subtitle: February 2025
     link: https://drive.google.com/file/d/1RYoCw_iD6k8LoRMNadmCmTP0tDkJtl8U/view?usp=sharing
-    description: This article analyzes acknowledgments from over 2,000 top economics journal publications, showing that seminar presentations are concentrated at 12 top institutions, primarily in the Americas.
+    description: This article introduces a novel dataset on seminar presentations derived from acknowledgments in 15 top economics journals.
+I document that articles published in the top five journals are presented more frequently, with presentations being highly concentrated at 12 leading institutions, primarily in the Americas.
 Significant associations are found between presenting at Harvard and publishing in the Quarterly Journal of Economics (QJE), and between presenting at the University of Chicago and publishing in the Journal of Political Economy (JPE).
 Articles presented at Harvard and published in QJE have similar average citations but higher variance, with Harvard-affiliated authors more likely to receive below-median citations.
 JPE articles presented at the University of Chicago have similar average citations compared to other JPE publications.
     headline: ""
 publications:
   - title: Tracing the International Transmission of a Crisis Through Multinational